AaronPB/force_platform/docs/usage/calibration_test.md

 Calibration is performed by applying known values of weight (or other physical quantity) to the sensor and measuring its output.
 The test is performed by applying different values in order to establish a linear relationship and obtain a regression line.

 The calibration program allows the known value to be recorded in two ways:

 - **Manually**: when the calibration value is known.
 - **With a reference sensor**: when the calibration value is unknown or higher accuracy is required.
 In this case it is necessary to use a calibrated sensor.

 The following sections shows how to preform each action.

-> [!NOTE]
+!!! note
-> If a measurement goes wrong, you can remove it selecting the correspondent row from the measurement table and click the <kbd>Remove selected row</kbd> button.
+    If a measurement goes wrong, you can remove it selecting the correspondent row from the measurement table and click the <kbd>Remove selected row</kbd> button.

 ### Calibrate with manual inputs